docuvision/linear-issue-creator/readme.md

-# Linear App Issue Creator github acton
+# Linear App Issue Creator GitHub acton

 This action creates a linear sub issue that is related to a linear ticket for a PR.